-Annual debt service, sometimes referred to as total debt service, is defined as the contractually obligated annual debt payments based on the loan amount, interest rate, term, and amortization outlined in the bank Loan Agreement.
+Annual debt service, sometimes referred to as total debt service and used to calculate the mortgage constant, is defined as the contractually obligated annual debt payments based on the loan amount, interest rate, term, and amortization outlined in the bank Loan Agreement.

 To illustrate how the calculation works, an example is helpful.
 The following table shows a typical proforma for a commercial real estate asset: